cookiecutter/cookiecutter/CONTRIBUTING.md

 ### Responsibilities

 * Ensure cross-platform compatibility for every change that's accepted.
 Windows, Mac, Debian & Ubuntu Linux.
-* Ensure that code that goes into core meets all requirements in this checklist: https://gist.github.com/audreyr/4feef90445b9680475f2
+* Ensure that code that goes into core meets all requirements in this checklist: [https://gist.github.com/audreyr/4feef90445b9680475f2](https://gist.github.com/audreyr/4feef90445b9680475f2)
 * Create issues for any major changes and enhancements that you wish to make.
 Discuss things transparently and get community feedback.
 * Don't add any classes to the codebase unless absolutely needed.
 Err on the side of using functions.
 * Keep feature versions as small as possible, preferably one new feature per version.
 * Be welcoming to newcomers and encourage diverse new contributors from all backgrounds.
-See the Python Community Code of Conduct (https://www.python.org/psf/codeofconduct/).
+Look at [Code of Conduct](code_of_conduct.md).

 ### Becoming a Core Committer